-3. Sierra Pacific Industries still owns two parcels within the Sagehen Hills on the south side of the basin.
+3. Sierra Pacific Industries still owned two parcels within the Sagehen Hills on the south side of the basin.
 These parcels were logged in 2007, making them less expensive to buy.
 Working together as part of the Northern Sierra Partnership, the Truckee Donner Land Trust, The Trust for Public Land and The Nature Conservancy launched a plan to purchase Frog Lake, Red Mountain and Carpenter Ridge in 2020 for $15 million, including stewardship costs.
-When this happens, the ownership and land management of Sagehen basin will finally apply to a virtually intact watershed above Hwy-89.
+When this happened, the ownership and land management of Sagehen basin finally applied to a virtually intact watershed above Hwy-89.

-4. The tiny protrusion on the right upper side of the easternmost SPI parcel belongs to a private land owner.
+4. The tiny protrusion on the right upper side of the easternmost SPI parcel is the last remaining private land in the watershed.

 Sagehen basin is the area covering most of the right third of this image, between Lower Carpenter Valley and Independence Lake.
 More info here.